Domino731/Dolar-Weather/README.md

 # Dollar Weather App
 This is my first project - weather application written with react, with the ability to save your favorite places to local storage.
+Available on https://vigilant-hamilton-a32b77.netlify.app/
 ## Technology
 * JavaScript
 * Sass